 Productive work space.
 This one is a must for anyone working from home.
 You need a comfortable chair and an office desk in a quiet space.
 I’m most productive on my desktop computer in the home office.
 The laptop is nice, but a desktop with the big monitor and the full size keyboards greatly increase my productivity.
-In addition make sure your work space is primed with fast home phone and internet from Sonic or another provider so you don’t waste time for pages to load, etc.

 Try a change of location.
 I find that if I have a writer’s block, it’s best to have a little change of scenery.
 I have been going to the library because it’s a great work space.
 It’s quite and there are a bunch of current magazines to help kick loose some ideas.
 Most importantly – they have free wifi and I don’t have to buy a coffee or anything. 🙂